uniformdev/sitecore-jss-nextjs-starterkit/readme.md

    > For convenience of your development environment, you may want to consider saving these as system environment variables instead (check [this guide](https://helpdeskgeek.com/how-to/create-custom-environment-variables-in-windows/) if unfamiliar with env variables).

-4. Run `npm run deploy:netlify` to perform build, export and deployment to Netlify ADN.
+4. Run `npm run deploy` to perform build, export and deployment to Netlify ADN.

    At the end of the process, the following message will be shown in console indicating success: